 New graduate nurse programme

-St George's offers new graduates a friendly and supportive learning environment across a wide range of services and diverse specialties.
-This provides extensive learning and development opportunities.
+St George's Hospital offers new graduate nurses a friendly and supportive learning environment across a wide range of services and diverse specialties.

 - Be New Zealand citizens or permanent residents

 - Hold a Bachelor of Nursing Degree from a New Zealand Nursing Programme or equivalent overseas university qualification

 - Hold a New Zealand Registered Nurse registration and a current Annual Practice Certificate with no restrictions that would have a negative impact on ability to participate in the programme

 - Have graduated within the last 2 years and practiced as a Registered Nurse for less than six months at the time the programme commences